embassy-rs/trouble/examples/README.md

 Figure 2: L2CAP PDU format in Basic L2CAP mode on connection-oriented channels (field sizes in bits).
 [Obtained from bluetooth.com](https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Core-54/out/en/host/logical-link-control-and-adaptation-protocol-specification.html#UUID-3ec8360b-1e1c-07fa-7a2b-27eef555dda0)*

 The L2CAP PDU length describes the length of the information payload.
-The maximum size of the information payload is 65533.
+The maximum size of the information payload is 65533 bytes.
 This limit setting is known as the L2CAP MTU.
 Notably, this can be larger than the maximum size of the PDU payload.
-L2CAP payloads larger than the maximum size of the PDU payload will be fragmented by the MTU before sent over the air.
+L2CAP payloads larger than the maximum size of the PDU payload will be fragmented into chunks no longer than the PDU MTU before being sent over the air.

 ![Example of fragmentation processes in a device with a BR/EDR Controller and USB HCI transport](assets/L2CAP_fregmentation.png)